 Folders are containers that help you organize the WalkMe Editor.
 They appear in different apps, so you can easily jump between apps and see which Smart Walk-Thrus, Launchers, SmartTips, etc., go together.

 You can show and hide different Folders so you can focus on a select group of items, and, because the same Folders appear to other builders, they make collaborating with teammates easier.
-Instead of having one flat, unorganized list of all of your WalkMe app items, Folders help Editor-users organize WalkMe content by process, product, use case and more!
+Instead of having one flat, unorganized list of all of your WalkMe app items, Folders help Editor-users organize WalkMe content by a process, product, use case and more!

 Using WalkMe Editor Folders, you can do the following and more: